 As more tourists are prioritising the importance of travelling sustainably, the downside is that many tour companies are taking advantage of this by greenwashing their company’s impact.
 Of course, not all tour companies do this, but as a traveller, this is something to be aware of.

 Going on holiday is a great time to get back to basics and spend time in nature, but nature can be delicate.
-Hence, it’s important to find a responsible way to include and interact with nature on your trip.
+Hence, finding a responsible way to include and interact with nature on your trip is essential.

-While certain wildlife interactions, such as those with wild dolphins with a reputable tour operator, are ethical and can help with animal conservation, the majority of businesses who, for example, provide rides on elephants or tigers, for instance, do not prioritise the welfare of the animals.
-By riding elephants or petting tigers, you’re inadvertently aiding animal abuse of animals that play a large role in maintaining a healthy ecological balance.
+While specific wildlife interactions, such as those with wild dolphins with a reputable tour operator, are ethical and can help with animal conservation, most businesses, for example, provide rides on elephants or tigers, for instance, do not prioritise the welfare of the animals.
+By riding elephants or petting tigers, you’re inadvertently aiding animal abuse of animals that plays a prominent role in maintaining a healthy ecological balance.

-Even in nature, you should avoid touching or feeding wild animals because you make them more accustomed and dependent on humans.
+You should avoid touching or feeding wild animals, even in nature, because you make them more accustomed and dependent on humans.
 They can also lead to dangerous situations if you’re not cautious.

-Protected areas, such as national parks and marine sanctuaries, play an important role in protecting Earth’s biodiversity and natural resources.
-In fact, they’re so important that during the 2021 UN Convention on Biological Diversity (CBD), a new global biodiversity framework was agreed upon to steer actions worldwide through 2030.
-One of the goals included in the framework is to “ensure that at least 30% globally of land areas and of sea areas are conserved.”
+Protected areas like national parks and marine sanctuaries protect Earth’s biodiversity and natural resources.
+They’re so important that during the 2021 UN Convention on Biological Diversity (CBD), a new global biodiversity framework was agreed upon to steer actions worldwide through 2030.
+One of the goals included in the framework is to “ensure that at least 30% globally of land areas and sea areas are conserved.”

 However, many of these protected areas rely on tourists to continue to support and fund the area.
-By visiting and paying entrance fees, you contribute to the conservation efforts required to preserve these locations while also generating income for the communities nearby.
+By visiting and paying entrance fees, you contribute to the conservation efforts required to preserve these locations while generating income for nearby communities.

-When hiking or walking a path, be aware that the marked trails are there for a reason.
-Venturing off the footpath may seem like a good idea at the time when your adventurous spirits are high, but you risk damaging native flora and discovering unexpected animals or bugs.
+Remember that the marked trails are there for a reason when hiking or walking a path.
+Venturing off the footpath may seem like a good idea at a time when your adventurous spirits are high.
+Still, you risk damaging native flora and discovering unexpected animals or bugs.

-During these hikes through nature, your goal should be to leave as little trace as possible.
+You should leave as little trace as possible during these hikes through nature.
 The environmental consequences over time can lead to erosion to the extent that the footpaths become usable.

-By removing trash from our environment, we can stop it from ending up in other ecosystems and stop it from increasing the number of microplastics that are present in our food and products.
+By removing trash from our environment, we can stop it from ending up in other ecosystems and stop it from increasing the microplastics in our food and products.

-The next time you’re travelling and you see litter on the ground pick it up and make sure it gets disposed of properly.
+The next time you’re travelling and see litter on the ground, pick it up and ensure it gets disposed of properly.
 You can even make it a friendly competition!
-Ten pieces of trash may sound like a small number, but if every individual starts to do this, the collective power can mean monumental positive impact.
+Ten pieces of trash may sound like a small number, but if everyone starts to do this, the collective power can have a monumental positive impact.
 It all adds up.